vitpia/markdown-cv/index.md

 ## Teaching
 _Research Master’s Programme in Cognitive Neuroscience, Radboud University_
 `2017-present`
-Co-coordinator for "Neurobiology of Language" (2020-present); Lecturer for “Cognitive Neuroscience of Memory” (2017-2018), “Trends in Cognitive Sciences” (2018-present), "Neurobiology of Language" (2019-present)
+Coordinator for "Neurobiology of Language" (2020-present); Lecturer for “Cognitive Neuroscience of Memory” (2017-2018), “Trends in Cognitive Sciences” (2018-present), "Neurobiology of Language" (2019-present)

 _Bachelor’s Programme in Psychology, Radboud University_
 `2017-present`
-Lecturer for “Brain and Cognition” (2017-present), "Language and Communication" (2019-present), "Applied Research Methods" (2020-present)
+Lecturer for “Brain and Cognition” (2017-present), "Applied Research Methods" (2020-present), Co-coordinator for "Language and Communication" (2019-present)

 `2010-2013`
 Instructor for “Health Psychology”, “Introduction to Brain Studies”, “Introduction to General Psychology”, “Theoretical Psychology”